Ledjlale/Nutrixious/README.md

 Focus on Android only! (and Linux for debugging).

 - Prototype! (ugly interface and unstable)
-- Exercises and programs can be set.
+- Exercises, programs and foods can be set.
 - A physical training on a program can be done.
 - Training can be saved after doing it.
-- Graphs on sum of weights, steps, distances.
+- A Bar code can be scanned to check on Open Food Facts (OFF) database.
-- A Bar code can be scanned that shows only the result.
+- Food can be build and save from OFF database.

 ### Main Goals: